-NDP must use minority parliament to amplify voices fighting for justice
+NDP must use minority Parliament to amplify voices fighting for justice

 Duncan Cameron is president emeritus of rabble.ca and writes a weekly column on politics and current affairs.

-Image: Jagmeet Singh/ Twitter
+Image: Jagmeet Singh/Twitter

 Thank you for reading this story…